Work health expert talks about creating a productive and healthy WFH setting

 “If you treat people like they’re not to be trusted, they’ll act that way.
 But, the main thing is whether they’re doing the work that you’re expecting of them.
 Also, setting clear goals and focusing on the outcomes is more important than time spent on something.”

-In order to help remote workers be more effective with their tasks and to finish them on time, managers shouldn’t interfere too much with what employees are doing.
-The results that workers make speak for themselves.
+In order to help remote workers be more effective with their tasks and finish them on time, managers shouldn’t interfere too much with what employees are doing.
+Ultimately, the results will speak for themselves.

 How to care about remote employees’ wellbeing and mental health?

 Apart from improving communication and building trust within remote teams, maintaining our mental health when working from home is vital, especially for workers who are new in this type of work setting.
-So, I asked Elaine if she believes that companies pay enough attention to employee wellbeing.
+Let’s see what Elaine had to say about companies’ awareness of their employees’ wellbeing.

 Elaine mentioned that one working mother told her that workers should talk to their employers about flexible working hours.
 Employees can discuss this subject with their bosses and explain when they can be available for work.
 Then, during these working hours, employees should put everything to work and give their best efforts.